jothiram98/newsagent/README.md

 # NewsAgent

-**NewsAgent** is a Python-based pipeline for processing and summarizing news articles using advanced AI models.
-It reads a CSV file containing news article summaries, processes them in batch, and generates structured summaries and analytics.
+**NewsAgent** is a Python-based Agentic pipeline for processing and summarizing news articles using advanced AI models.
+It supports both batch processing via a script and real-time summarization via a FastAPI web service.

 ---